lVlrChris/CM-IFTTT/README.md

 ```
 $ git clone https://github.com/lVlrChris/IFTTT-CM
 ```
-After succesfully cloning the repository, make sure that you have installed the correct Node packages, by using the following command:
+After successfully cloning the repository, make sure that you have installed the correct Node packages, by using the following command:
 ```
 $ npm install
 ```